ys/bonjour/content/shop/no-lifeguard-on-duty/index.md

   - name: "10€ • Rest of the world"
     value: "shr_1QqLLWFaA8Wpl3EpPPTIAW1F"
 ---

+Palm trees and lifeguard huts.
+The coast is full of those and they are as picturesque as you can think.
+It wasn’t Malibu, it was  close to Oceanside.
+No lifeguard on duty anymore.
+Stay safe.

 *Limited edition of 5.
 Signed and numbered.*

 <p class="text-xs">